 Define a security provisioning process:

 How sure you are that your users don’t have excessive access?
 Many of us still use the traditional way of granting access using the access request forms and manual user management activities.
 This approach to provision the user requests is a manual and time-intensive process and involves multiple people and teams.
 Risk analysis of Segregation of Duties or sensitive access is either checked manually or never checked, which leads to excessive access and SoDs.

 It is very important to have the right provisioning process in place.
 SAP GRC AC access request management (ARM) eases this process with the automated provisioning and approval process.
 The workflows can be easily defined using the standard MSMP cockpit or extend it using BRF+.
 ToggleNow has rich experience in designing complex workflows and helps you if GRC is already implemented in your system and you need to automate some of the manual processes that are being followed today even after a successful implementation of GRC.
 There are numerous other players in the market, who offer similar provisioning solutions, in case GRC AC is not an option for you based on present business conditions.

 Use the right tools to automate the processes:

-As there are various access control applications available in the market, they offer rich capabilities such as managing and automating the provisioning, risk management, and continuous control monitoring.
-Few of them are SAP Access Control, Process Control, ToggleNow’s Verity, Audit Arrays and so on.
+As there are various access control applications available in the market, they offer rich capabilities such as managing and automating provisioning, risk management, and continuous control monitoring.
+A few of them are SAP Access Control, Process Control, ToggleNow’s Verity, Audit Arrays, and so on.
 Using these, the effectiveness of the controls can be determined quickly, and further management becomes easy.
-These applications are delivered with a set of pre-defined controls that can be used effectively from the day one of application deployment.
+These applications are delivered with a set of pre-defined controls that can be used effectively from day one of application deployment.